nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EVENT_HUB.md

     // If we get input from the convictions filter, filter our criminals so that we only see ones with that conviction if(convictionFilter){

-      criminals = // write your filter here
+      criminals = criminals.filter(singleCriminalInLoop => {
+      // write the condition here to filter for criminals whose crime matches the convictionFilter value })

     }

+    // at this point, the value criminals will either be all of the criminals (if no convictionFilter was selected) or the criminals that match the crime selected
-    criminals.forEach((singleCriminal) => {
+    // either way, we want to print them! criminals.forEach((singleCriminal) => {
       criminalListContainer.innerHTML += Criminal(singleCriminal);
     });